YouMeKim/beam-beats/README.md

 - yel
 - blu

-All parameters should be base64 encoded images.
+All parameters should be base64 encoded images represented as strings.